-Being a frequent contributor to the hiker forum White Blaze, I have seen the Appalachian Trail map debate time and time again.
+Being a frequent contributor to hiker forums, I have seen the Appalachian Trail map debate time and time again.
 And time and time again I see the same reasons crop up as to why hikers choose not to carry maps or even find them an essential part of their gear list -

 Common arguments against taking maps on the Appalachian Trail -

 - The trail is blazed white and easy to follow.
 You can’t possibly get lost unless you’re stupid

 - I know the trail cold, so I don’t need them

 - I never plan to get hurt, face a drought, need a road to bail a friend out or meet a friend, avoid storm damage or any such calamity because my hikes go perfectly every time

 - Some maps cover such a small portion of the trail, they’re a waste